FarronF/limerick-council-meetings/meetings/2023/06/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 15th May 2023.md

 nominated groups to provide evidence of expenditure in advance.
 Members noted that this

-would assist nominated groups and speed up the process for them.--- 4
+would assist nominated groups and speed up the process for them.
+---
+4

 Councillor Sheahan (M) confirmed that the correct description for one nominated group was